HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_17/Exercise_17_09/Exercise_17_09.md

 (c)
 This example will use input from a user to setup a bitset called bv.
 The user must enter a consecutive number of characters where only 1 or 0 are valid input.

 The high order bits will be set to zero if the user enters less than 8 characters.
-A user input of 1111 will for example be stored as 00001111 in bv.
+A user input of 1111 will for example set bv to 00001111.

 Should the user enter more than eight characters so will these extra characters be dscarded.
 A user input of 10011000111 will for example set bv to 10011000.